ChenglongMa/SkinToneClassifier/README.md

 stone -d (or --debug)
 ```

-This option will store the report image (like the Lenna example above) in
+This option will store the report image (like the demo portrait above) in
 `./path/to/output/debug/<image type>/faces_<n>` folder,
 where `<image type>` indicates if the image is `color` or `bw` (black/white);
 `<n>` is the number of faces detected in the image.